 Work set should stem from classroom activities.
 It should be meaningful and relevant to both the teacher and the child concerned.
 It should be appropriate to the needs and abilities within the class, consolidating their learning and development.

-What Home Learning is set
+What homework is set

-The amount of home learning depends on the year group the child is in.
+The amount of homework depends on the year group the child is in.
 The following are guidelines indicating the minimum amounts that will be set for a particular age group.

 Foundation Stage

 Phonics: